 Perhaps you've been searching for the perfect stretchy cast on or maybe you've been told to use the long tail tubular cast on in a knitting pattern you're using.
 Either way, today I will be teaching you how to knit this fantastic cast on, which will seriously improve any of your knitting projects that require a bit of stretch.

-I will be sharing the technique via video, as well as photographs with written instructions below, so use whichever learning style suits you best.
+I will be sharing the technique via video, as well as written instructions below, so use whichever learning style suits you best.
 Enjoy!

 Grab some scrap yarn and appropriate needles.
 I will be demonstrating this cast on with a 1x1 rib trim.

 - Cast on with needles one size smaller than the ones you will be using on the rib